Inter-city rail: Japan

-Japan has six main regional passenger railway companies, known collectively as Japan Railways Group or simply as JR. Five JR companies operate the "bullet trains" on very fast and frequent Shinkansen lines that link all the larger cities, including Tokyo, Yokohama, Nagoya, Kyoto, Osaka, Hiroshima, Fukuoka and many more.
+Japan has six main regional passenger railway companies, collectively known as the Japan Railways Group (JR).
+Five JR companies operate the "bullet trains" on very fast and frequent Shinkansen lines that link all the larger cities, including Tokyo, Yokohama, Nagoya, Kyoto, Osaka, Hiroshima, Fukuoka and many more.

 Many other cities are covered by a network of JR's limited express inter-city trains on narrow-gauge lines.
-Major cities are covered by convenient train services of every one hour or more frequent.
-In addition to the JR Group, Japan has major private rail operators such as the Kintetsu, Meitetsu, Tobu Railway and Odakyu Electric Railway that operate "limited express" inter-city services.
+Major cities are covered by convenient train services every hour or more frequently.
+In addition to the JR Group, Japan has major private rail operators such as the Kintetsu, Meitetsu, Tobu Railway, and Odakyu Electric Railway that operate "limited express" inter-city services.